skaurus/personal-page/content/CV.md

 As a contributor, I can design and ship new complex features, creating new revenue streams for the company from scratch.
 As a leader, I care about the people and am humble, empathic, patient, and kind.
 My goal is to teach and then not get in the way.

 Created a great team at my startup and led it until an acquisition and beyond that.
-I ended up managing a team of about 70 people, but I felt more in my place managing 5-10 and writing code.
+I ended up managing close to 100 people in three projects, but I felt more in my place managing 5-10 and writing code.

-I’d like to go back to that level (developer or a team lead), and also learn new skills.
+I’d like to go back to that level (developer or a tech/team lead), and also learn new skills.
 For many years my main language was Perl, now it's Go, also I touched few other technologies briefly.
-I'm open to any stack, if you're willing to hire me without the relevant experience.
+I'm open to other backend languages as well, if you're willing to hire me without the relevant experience.
+I would say "yes" to Kotlin, Python, Typescript, Rust, Elixir, Clojure, Erlang.
+I would say "no" to, among popular languages, Scala.
+Ask about others!
 &nbsp;
 &nbsp;